NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ## Ridge Regression
 ![output6](https://github.com/user-attachments/assets/18246c86-c023-4767-a92d-20d5fd994975)

 We looked at the differenced coffee price data.
 We built lagged features from all available numeric columns and then used Ridge regression to fit those features.
-The optimal alpha value was found to be 100, which yielded an RMSE of about 0.095 on the test set and an R² of about 0.29.
-The model outperformed trivial baselines that produced RMSE values around 0.115, but didn't achieve exceptional accuracy.
+The optimal alpha value was found to be 100.
+The final dataset dimensions were: train shape: (328, 150), (328,); test shape: (78, 150), (78,).
+Our best MSE was 0.0090, outperforming the trivial baselines (predict=0 => MSE=0.0132, predict last differenced => MSE=0.0131).
+We also achieved MAE=0.0727 and R²=0.2922.
 Overall, the model succeeded in extracting meaningful signals from the lagged features.

-We utilized a differenced feature set and employed temporal_train_test_split to preserve chronological order.
-We evaluated alpha values [0.01, 0.1, 1, 10, 100] and determined alpha=100 produced optimal results.
-The final dataset dimensions were: train shape: (328, 150), (328,); test shape: (78, 150), (78,).
-Our best MSE was 0.0090, outperforming the baselines (predict=0 => MSE=0.0132, predict last differenced => MSE=0.0131).
-We also achieved MAE=0.0727 and R²=0.2922, confirming that while the model explains a meaningful portion of variance, significant unmodeled noise remains.

 ## Talk about which model was the "Winner"